NickGrunert/master-thesis/modules/02_algorithm.typ

     This predicament stems from the problem of opposing roofs having mirrored signs, which is most problematic on axis-aligned houses, where the resulting magnitude of opposing roofs can be identical.
     Consequently, the algorithm may interpret these surfaces as identical, despite substantial disparities in their individual x and y values.

-    Derivatives are constructed using appropriate algorithms as outlined in the @section:edge_detection.
+    - Initially, derivatives are constructed using appropriate algorithms to generate data that is more conducive to analysis than the raw nDSM data.
+      In this case, the derivatives will be separated into two distinct components: x and y directions.
+      Each of these components will be managed independently.
-    Subsequently, the algorithm implements a series of transformations: logarithmic scaling in @section:log, clipping in @section:clipping, and Gaussian blurring in @section:gaussian_blurring.
+    - Subsequently, the algorithm implements a series of transformations, including logarithmic scaling, clipping, and Gaussian blurring.
-    The purpose of these transformations is to enhance contrast and remove noise, thereby facilitating improved algorithmic analysis.
+      The objective of these transformations is to enhance contrast and remove noise, thereby facilitating improved algorithmic analysis.
-    In conclusion, @section:canny will outline the utilization of the Canny Edge Detection algorithm.
+    - Subsequently, the Canny Edge Detection algorithm will be implemented to identify edges in both directions, with each direction processed individually.
-    Subsequently, the edges originating from the x and y directions are combined through the application of logical or, thereby yielding the final edges.
+      Subsequently, the edges originating from the x and y directions are combined through the application of logical operations.
+      This process ultimately yields the final, combined edges.
-    Lastly, @section:edges:results outlines the combined steps which make up the overall edge detection pipeline.
+    - In summary, the last sub-section will delineate the combined steps constituting the entire edge detection pipeline together.

+    At the beginning and after every step, the algorithm will normalize the values.
+    This will be the range $[-255, 255]$ at first, to represent positive and negative derivatives, and later $[0, 255]$ to be in valid range for the Canny Edge Detection algorithm.
+    This creates better comparability between different input data and will serve to increase the contrast of the values.

+    This process of normalization may result in a particular side effect.
+    Given the absence of assurance that the quantity of positive values is equivalent to the quantity of negative values, the algorithm may potentially displace the neutral value for flat surfaces away from zero.
+    This phenomenon can be illustrated by examining @fig:algorithm:zero_moving, in which the neutral value is shifted to the right.
+    As the contrast of the data is enhanced, the perceptibility of the effect increases.
+    This phenomenon is illustrated on the right side of the figure, where the red coloration of the flat ground is more pronounced in comparison to the left side.
+    To address this issue, the algorithm would need to implement a complete separation of positive and negative values during each normalization.
+    However, this effect has only been observed on rare occasions, and even in cases where it has been observed, its impact on the algorithm has not been definitively negative.
+    The effect of this appears to be primarily visual, as the algorithm does not take into account the location of the zero value within the value spectrum.
+    In the event that the absolute value of the derivatives were to be utilized in subsequent analyses, this would indeed need to be solved in the future.

+    #subpar.grid(
+      columns: 2,
+      gutter: 2mm,
+      box(figure(image("../data/6/5/v2/edges.png")), clip: true, width: 100%, inset: (bottom: -1.0in, left: -1.5in, right: -3.8in)),
+      caption: [
+        Visualization of normalization moving the zero value ],
+      label: <fig:algorithm:zero_moving>,
+    )

     === Edge Detection <section:edge_detection>